 NO!
 Q-tips are more likely to push wax further into the ear canal then to remove it.
 Using a Q-tip may also scratch the ear canal and cause bleeding.
 Perforations of the ear drum have occurred with Q-tip use.

-What is the safest way to clean my ears?
+the safest way to clean your ears

 We recommend using a tissue with your finger to dry your ears after showering/bathing.
 Some people accumulate significant amounts of wax that periodically requires removal in our office.